3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w07d05/instructor_notes/mongo_terminal_env.md

 MongoDB is a database that holds javascript objects.
 The database itself is just an application that runs quietly in the background and waits for connections (just like a web server).
 You can connect to it in the same way that you would connect to a website, but instead of viewing a page, you can save, retrieve, update, and delete javascript objects to/from/in the database.

+## Diagram the structure of Mongo

+The Mongo database application itself contains several imaginary "sub-databases" (not sure if that's an industry term or not).
+Each sub-database can be assigned to a specific application.
+Imagine you're Google, and you have lots of different applications.
+You don't want the data for your mail application data mixed in with your maps application data.
+These sub-databases allow you to keep information structured in a way that is logical.

 ![](https://i.imgur.com/ZAQOhhY.png)

 - A MongoDB database consists of _collections_ of _documents_.